zetavg/chromium-website/site/chromium-os/developer-library/reference/tools/gsutil/index.md

 There are a variety of GS buckets that show up in CrOS.
 We try to cover everything that CrOS developers might see.

-As a general rule, buckets that start with `gs://chromeos-` are not browseable by the public, although some files might be readable for tools to access.
+As a general rule, buckets that start with `gs://chromeos-` are not browsable by the public, although some files might be readable for tools to access.

 Buckets that start with `gs://chromiumos-` are fully readable by the public.